-This makes sharing high quality picture books even more important, as they provide what children’s literature scholar Rudine Sims Bishop influentially described as ‘mirrors, windows and sliding doors’.
+Sharing high quality picture books is so important, as they provide what children’s literature scholar Rudine Sims Bishop influentially described as ‘mirrors, windows and sliding doors’.
 Picture books can reflect children’s experiences, providing a space for processing and talking about their lives, or acting as windows into worlds similar or dissimilar to our own.
 The best books act as sliding doors, opening into the world of imagination.

-Perhaps looking through some of the resources available via the New York database could inspire you as a practitioner to put together your own picture book which speaks specifically to the children in your setting.
-Could you collaborate with your young learners in generating, for example:
+Perhaps looking through some of the resources available could inspire you as a practitioner to put together your own picture book which speaks specifically to the children in your setting.

 Here are some links that will give you some top tips for book-making with toddlers and young children, which show the rich cross-curricular learning which goes into such a project: